stax76/software-list/README.md

 My music collection is one of my most important projects, I'm listening every day to my music and use a large amount of time to find new music.
-I started collecting music in the late eighties, the first ten your golden age Hip Hop, after that I listened to every kind of music, except high energy like Metal and Techno.
+I started collecting music in the late eighties, the first ten years golden age Hip Hop, after that I listened to every kind of music, except high energy like Metal and Techno.
 You can download my 1000 songs with: